ottypes/text/README.md

 [jumprope](https://github.com/josephg/jumprope) or
 [librope](https://github.com/josephg/librope).

 Each operation describes a traversal over the document.
-The traveral can edit the document as it goes.
+The traversal can edit the document as it goes.

 For example, given the document: